jimzenn/jimzenn.github.io/content/posts/Grandmothers-Tomb.md

 ---
 I am not trying to accuse anyone.
 Here, I only want to talk about my memories of her.

 I am a firm materialist.
-Hence, I always find tombs are not necessary since one's spirit is unlikely to exist after their decease.
+Hence, I always find tombs unnecessary since one's spirit is unlikely to exist after their decease.
 The dead need no places to rest.
 Death is void and eternal.

 <!--more-->